 The red Flanders poppy has become a symbol of the Anzacs and is worn to show remembrance.

-For more than 86 years, Poppy Day has been observed in New Zealand, making it one of the oldest nationwide appeals in the country.
+For 96 years, Poppy Day has been observed in New Zealand, making it one of the oldest nationwide appeals in the country.

 Poppy Day is normally held on the Friday before Anzac Day when RSA volunteers stand vigil on street corners and in public places, exchanging the distinctive red poppy buttonhole flowers in return for a donation in support of their organisation’s welfare fund.